exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 The connector accesses Kafka topic data in parallel.
 It starts parallel running importer processes that are defined by the Kafka topic partitions.

-That is, when importing data from Kafka topic, we will be importing from each topic partition in parallel.
+That is, when importing data from a Kafka topic, we will be importing from each topic partition in parallel.
 Therefore, it is recommended to configure your Kafka topics with several partitions.

 ### Schema Registry

 Kafka connector requires Schema Registry.
-As a result, you should set it up together with Kafka cluster.
+As a result, you should set it up together with a Kafka cluster.

 Schema Registry is used to store, serve and manage Avro schemas for each Kafka topic.
 Thus, it allows you to obtain the latest schema for a given Kafka topic.

 ## Deployment

-In this section describes how to deploy and prepare the user-defined functions (UDFs) for Kafka integration.
+This section describes how to deploy and prepare the user-defined functions (UDFs) for Kafka integration.